zy12aaf168/css-key-concepts-responsive-design/activities/activity-3.md

 💡 Note: Changing the base font size in other browsers should be similar (look in your settings).
 Have a go - if you get stuck reach out to us for help 🙂

 Have a play around by changing your font-sizes to pixels and change your browsers base font style again.
 You'll see the pixel values don't grow and shrink!
+Remember to change back to rem when you're done 👍

 If you'd like to learn more about units of measure and accessibility, Josh Comeau wrote a brilliant article on this [here](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/#accessibility-considerations).